-I have been working with the moon cycles for years now instead of the calendar months; life feels much more spacious and flowing.
+I have been working with the moon cycles for years now instead of the calendar months.
+Life feels much more spacious and flowing.
 I no longer feel like I’m pushing or pulling.
-I honor my own sacred cycle and tune in to the moon’s energy, and use both to guide me on my journey.
+And I honor my own sacred cycle and tune in to the moon’s energy, and use both to guide me on my journey.

 When the time is right, I speed up and do more.
 Other times, I give myself permission to slow down, go within, and reflect.

 This is what lunar living is all about.

 Living in flow with her can be so powerful because women and the moon are inextricably linked.

 Women have been looking skyward since the beginning of time and tuning into their natural cycle.

 The four main phases of the moon

 - New moon

 Each phase represents a different archetype and a different phase of our menstrual cycle.
 And each phase brings its own unique energy and power.